 Yes, some lucky celebrities have made wise real estate investment decisions that ultimately paid off.

 Ashton Kutcher, for example, bought a home in the Hollywood Hills in 2004, renovated it, and listed it in 2011 for x2.5 times the purchase price.
 Likewise, Uma Thurman sold her property in Greenwich Village for a $2.5 million profit, and Dennis Quaid listed what amounts to an equestrian ranch for a little over $15 million in 2011 that he purchased for $1.8 million in 1999.

-However, that’s hardly a basis to assume all celebrities are amazing at real estate investment, or that being a celebrity makes you better.
+However, that’s hardly a basis for assuming all celebrities are surprising at real estate investment, or that being a celebrity makes you better.

 … there are also celebrities who have crashed and burned.

 Katy Perry, for instance, purchased a home in 2011 for $6.5 million that she was going to share with her then-husband, Russell Brand.
 But they broke up, and she was forced to sell for only $5.6 million.

 Likewise, Christina Aguilera sold Osbourne’s mansion in for $11.5 million after two years on the market – which is precise, what she paid for it when she bought it.